 Permanent magnets are electric powertrains that the wind turbine uses to generate electricity.
-Wind turbines use permanent magnets because they provide a more constant electric current than other electric powertrains.
+Wind turbine uses permanent magnets because they provide a more constant electric current than other electric powertrains.
 This makes them ideal for generating electric energy in windy environments.
-Here there can be large fluctuations in voltage and frequency of the electrical grid.
+Here there can be large fluctuations in the voltage and frequency of the electrical grid.

 Permanent magnets work by producing magnetic fields from coils of wire when electric currents pass through these wires.
 This creates strong electromagnetic properties.
 So it is possible to move heavy objects using an electromagnet even after the electric current has been turned off.

 The main advantage of permanent magnets is that they are more efficient than electromagnets.
 Meaning that wind turbine with a strong magnetic field can produce better results.
 They are used in many different scenarios where electric powertrains would not operate as efficiently or effectively.

 Permanent magnets also can release electric charges.
 It means their core materials are easily cooled and noiseless.
 This reduces the risk of burning out an electrical motor during operation.
 Lastly, permanent magnets work best when there’s always at least some degree of motion present.
 Electromagnetic forces weaken over time without movement.
 So it will take longer for them to lose energy due to friction compared to other electric powertrain types.

 Role of Permanent Magnet for Wind Turbines

 Permanent magnet-based electric motors have electromagnetic forces that do not deteriorate like electromagnets.
 They also can release electric charges which means that their core material is more easily cooled.
 Wind turbine motors increase in efficiency as they distribute torque evenly throughout each blade.
 It is mainly because they require fewer blades than traditional wind turbine designs.